mjziebarth/DOOMERCAT/qgis-plugin/help.md

 difficulty occurs in one of the solvers, using the alternative might lead to a better solution.

+The optimizers can be configured by a number of technical parameters.
+The **maximum iterations** before aborting the optimization can be specified for both optimizers as well as whether the Fisher-Bingham pre-optimizer shall include the optionally-specified data weight
+(**Fisher-Bingham weighted**).
+The `'Python'` optimizer Adamax (*p* infinite) can be prepended by a number of *p*=10 norm optimization steps using the Levenberg-Marquardt algorithm
+(**Adamax preoptim. steps**).
+The `'C++'` BFGS optimizer can be configured to exit early once the cost function gradient falls below a certain norm (**BFGS epsilon**).

 Next, the tabs switch between mechanisms to input the point set used in the optimization. **Selection** collects the